KritikaKapri/INFT2201-Assignment2/README.md

-# Oshawa Insights – Weather & News Dashboard
+# 🌤 Oshawa Insights – Weather & News Dashboard

 This project is a real-time weather and news dashboard for Oshawa, powered by OpenWeatherMap API and NewsAPI.
 It fetches the current weather data and the latest news articles about Oshawa and displays them in a sleek, responsive dashboard.

-## Table of Contents
+## 📑Table of Contents
 1. [Project Overview](#project-overview)
 2. [Technologies Used](#technologies-used)
 3. [Project Structure](#project-structure)